 - What’s the resolution for most of my cases?

-Sitting alongside your favorite icon is another handy symbol that can help you create records fast – the plus sign gives you access to global actions.
+Sitting alongside your favorites icon is another handy symbol that can help you create records fast – the plus sign gives you access to Global Actions.

-These can be accessed from any Salesforce page, and while out-of-the-box actions are available, your Salesforce Admin can also add custom ones in there too.
+These can be accessed from any Salesforce page, and while out-of-the-box actions are available, your Salesforce Admin can also add custom ones in there at any time.

 9. Utility Bar